haseebanwar/create-react-pkg/README.md

 This build can now be published to NPM.

-## Philosophy

-Create React Package is divided into two packages:

-- `create-react-pkg` is a command line tool to set up a new React package.
-- `react-pkg-scripts` is a development dependency in the generated projects that encapsulates all the build tools.

 ## Integrated Playground

 Integrated playground is a React app development server that makes it significantly easier to build and view your library in browser.